Here is what to expect in and around the hive in December.

 In the hive

 The bees are in their winter cluster and there is little to no egg laying in December.

 - Order any replacement bees (packages, nucs, or queens) as soon as possible; producers generally run out fast.

 - Clean your honey house, freezer, or other areas that are chaotic/full in the active season.

 - Take inventory.
 Fix, clean/sterilize, purchase, assemble, and paint equipment as needed.

-- Remove ice blocking the hive entrances, to give the colonies better ventilation.
+- Remove ice or snow blocking the hive entrances, to give the colonies better ventilation.